AdityaPujara23/Algorithm-Testing-Based-on-Characterisitics/README.md

 # Data Test Web App
 # What is this project about?
 This project attempts to test sorting algorithms based on the size and nature (sorted or unsorted) of the dataset.
+The results obtained after testing the algorithms are displayed dynamically (charts etc.) through the web app.

 # Which algorithms were tested?
 * Merge Sort